MuksithMRA/Tea-Port/README.md

-# TeaPort
+# TeaServe

-A Flutter-based tea service management application with Appwrite backend integration.
+A Flutter-based tea service management application with Firebase integration.

 ## Project Description

-TeaPort is an open-source project that helps manage tea service operations efficiently.
-The project uses Flutter for the frontend and Appwrite for backend services, including push notifications functionality.
+TeaServe is an open-source project that helps manage tea service operations efficiently.
+The project uses Flutter for the frontend and Firebase for backend services, including real-time push notifications functionality.

 ## Getting Started